-Details of financial assets reconstruction company for assets reconstruction : During the current and previous years, the Company has not entered into any sale of financial assets to any securitization / reconstruction company for assets reconstruction.
+Details of financial assets sold to securifization / reconstruction company for assets reconstruction:

+During the current and previous years, the Company has not entered into any sale of financial assets to any securifization / reconstruction company for assets reconstruction.
 Therefore, disclosures pertaining to it are not applicable.

-Details of assignment transactions undertaken during the year : As at March 31, 2021 As at March 31, 2020 As at March 31, 2019
+Details of assignment trans actions undertaken during the year : Sr No. Particulars As at March 31, 2021 As at March 31, 2020 As at March 31, 2019 1.

-51 110. rationars .
-13 at .
-15 at March 01, 2015 1.
 No. of accounts 107 - - 2.
 Aggregate value (net of provisions) of accounts assigned 1,439.68 - - 3.
 Aggregate consideration 1,439.68 - - 4.
 Additional consideration realized in respect of accountstransferred in earlier years - - - 5.
 Aggregate gain / loss over net book value - - - e.
-Asset liabilities management maturity pattern of certain items of asset and liabilities (at book values) as at March 31, 2021 as follow :
+Asset liabilities management maturity pattern of certain items of asset and liabilities (at book values) as at March 31, 2021 as follow: